 Drain the pre-mix fuel and re-connect the oil lines to the carb ports.
 I always like to confirm that I can blow through these ports into the carb before I re-connect the oil lines.
 Add some regular fuel to the tank and you are about ready for a test ride to check plug color again

 For practical purposes, there are 3 basic carb circuits and engine RPM is basically unimportant.
 What is important is throttle position as this determines which carb section is providing the air/fuel to the engine.

-it is provided with an infinitely adjustable airscrew and jet system for fine-tuning.
+with an infinitely adjustable airscrew and jet system for fine-tuning.
+The

 Needle jet/jet needle section: This is from the ¼ position to around the ¾ position.
 This range has adjustment capability by jet and needle selection and the needle clip position(needle height).
 The throttle does not spend much time here but has these adjustments to make for a smooth transition from pilot to main section when accelerating.

 Main Jet Section: This section covers from ¾ to full throttle and is only really adjustable through main jet change out with emphasis on the widest throttle position.

 It is VERY important that EVERYTHING else is properly set up(carb balance, throttle free play and oil pump adjustment/delivery volumes) before proceeding with any carb adjustments.